cityofaustin/Residential-Permitting/_projects/1-general-process/apply.md

 * Building Service Permit Application (BSPA): Required for building permits, not standalone trade or tree permits.
 * There are other forms or plans you may need, depending on the project specific needs.
 Those forms and plans can be determined at the consultation.

+There may be other forms or plans you may need to submit depending on your project.
+Those forms and plans can be determined at the consultation.

-If you already know what plans you need, you can receive guidance on creating them using these sample plans.
+If you already know what plans you need, you can receive guidance on how to create them using these sample plans.

 ---

 ## How do I submit my application?

-Intake happens during&nbsp;[Residential Plan Review](/resources/contact/#residential-plan-review) at the One Texas Center.
-You may:
+Submit your complete permit application at&nbsp;[Residential Plan Review](/resources/contact/#residential-plan-review)&nbsp;located at 505 Barton Springs Rd., 78704.
+There&nbsp;

 * Sign up for intake in person at the QLess Kiosk.
 The kiosk is located within the Residential Plan Review Division.
 * You can also save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).